 So, by this point, you might be asking: What are some problems with the overall design?
 The outer shell feels like cheap plastic.
 Our team felt concerned about the product’s durability since plastic breaks more easily than metals.
 We also noticed the device attracted many fingerprints and scratches during our tests.
 Don’t get us wrong: we admire the trendy design of this computer.
 However, The constant cleaning is simply annoying.

 We all know a computer’s cosmetic details fail to tell us anything about its performance.
 So, let’s take a look at some of this notebook’s specs.

-Dell ships its 15 5000 model with a dual-core Intel Core i5 7200U Processor.
-The device reaches a base frequency of 2.5 GHz and a turbo frequency of 3.10 GHz So, what do these numbers mean for you?
+Dell ships its 15 5000 model with a quad-core 8th Generation Intel Core i5-8250U Processor.
+The device reaches a base frequency of 1.6 GHz and a turbo frequency of 3.40 GHz So, what do these numbers mean for you?

 You will experience no problems with freezing or slowdowns when multitasking.
 The processor smoothly opened large data sets and video editing programs.